School of Bias

 The platform tracks progress per lesson and gates content behind quiz completion.
 The gating system was used to encourage genuine engagement with the material.

-A library section was included to provide users with a resource for exploring books related to behavioural science.
-It is connected to a Gemini API LLM model and the Open Library API, which together filter and assess new book additions for relevance to the platform.
-The result is a library that can grow through community contributions without requiring manual curation of every submission, while still maintaining a meaningful standard for what belongs in it.
+A library section lets users explore books related to behavioural science.
+New suggestions are checked automatically for relevance using Gemini and the Open Library API, so the collection can grow through community contributions while keeping a meaningful standard for what belongs in it.

 School of Bias reading library